Dec 14, 2017|

-Walmart, JD.com and IBM Launch Blockchain Food Safety Alliance
+Walmart, JD.com, IBM and Tsinghua University Launch a Blockchain Food Safety Alliance in China

 Collaboration to apply blockchain technology for food traceability to support offline and online consumers